diegoperezg7/diegoperezg7/README.md

 - 🎓 Higher Technician in Computer Network Systems Management.
 - 🧠 Hands-on training in AI, automation, LLM agents, cybersecurity, and cloud.
 - 🧩 Technical support experience (Minsait Cyber – Indra, 2025)
-- 🚀 Creator of **NeuraX**: a personal project focused on building AI agents to automate key tasks in business environments.
+- 🚀 Creator of **INEXIA**: a personal project focused on building AI agents to automate key tasks in business environments.
 - 🧠 Development of intelligent agents using `n8n`, `Make`, `OpenAI`, integrated with:
   - Customer support systems
   - Marketing and social media